SFDO-Community-Sprints/Impact-Management-NGO/README.md

 ### Project Theme
-How would you categorize your project?
-For example, are you creating an app and/or component, writing documentation, focusing on the community ecosystem, making videos, etc. [Learn how](https://github.com/SFDO-Community-Sprints/Welcome/wiki/SFDO-Community-Sprints-Topic-Overview) this information loops back into Sprint project work!
+Impact Management

 ### Project Vertical
-How would you define the audience for your project?
-For example, nonprofits, education, or everyone.
-[Learn how](https://github.com/SFDO-Community-Sprints/Welcome/wiki/SFDO-Community-Sprints-Topic-Overview) this information loops back into Sprint project work!
+This project focused on nonprofits - while we are agnostic about the focus of the nonprofits, one key element of this project is to build a lightweight data management infrastructure and the theoretical client for this is small-to-medium nonprofits with limited existing impact management infrastructure.
 ### Hub Group Link
 https://powerofus.force.com/s/group/0F91E000000LmUOSA0/sprint-project-impact-management-ngo

 ### Current Project Team
 Help us give you the thanks you deserve and ensure future contributors know who to contact if they have questions!
 Please ensure that all contributing members of the team are included.
-* Team Leader(s): Bill Corkill, Evan Paul
+* Team Leader(s): Bill Corkill, Matthew Martin, Jessica Rosenberg
 * GitHub Scribe(s): Bill Corkill

 **List of all Contributors:**